LucasDelfino92/morrowindsharp/mw++.md

 ## AUDIO MODULE

-Mods that modify certain audio aspects of the game.

 - [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake
 NPCs will not shout at you as often when you walk by.
 They will still greet you, though, you just have to be a bit closer.
 - [**Outdoor Banners With Sound**](https://www.nexusmods.com/morrowind/mods/47068) by Half11